|Title:||New Scotland Yard, London, UK|

 Gillespies has designed the public realm for New Scotland Yard, the Metropolitan Police’s new headquarters located in a prominent position on the Victoria Embankment

-Won in competition by architects AHMM, the new £60m headquarters has successfully re-modelled and extended the neo-classical Curtis Green Building into a contemporary setting for the Metropolitan Police that will showcase the work of the force as well as providing state-of-the-art office accommodation.
+Won in competition by architects AHMM, the new £60m headquarters has successfully re-modelled and extended the neo-classical Curtis Green Building into a contemporary setting for the Metropolitan Police that will showcase the work of the force and provide state-of-the-art office accommodation.

 Gillespies – who were part of the original competition team – were briefed to develop proposals to open up the existing enclosed space to create a bold public face for the client.